mananat trayate iti mantraha

 Mantra means a sound, a certain utterance or a syllable.

-The whole existence is a kind of sound, or a complex amalgamation of sounds.
-Of these, a few mantras or a few sounds have been identified, which could be like 'keys.'
+The whole existence is a kind of sound, or an amalgamation of sounds.
+Of these, a few mantras or a few sounds could be like 'keys.'

 If you use them in a certain way, they become a key to open up